-The 2017 Porsche Panamera features a revised interior filled with pleasing shapes and rich accents.
+The 2018 Porsche Panamera features a handsome interior filled with pleasing shapes and rich accents.
 The seats are amazingly comfortable, with multiple adjustments to help almost any driver find a comfortable position.
-More headroom is added in back where two 6-foot occupants can still find ample legroom.
+The Sport Turismo adds more headroom in back where two 6-foot occupants can still find ample legroom.
 High-tech features abound, but the most noticeable is a massive navigation screen so clear it puts some HD TVs to shame.
 A large center tachometer is flanked by a configurable screen that can be optioned to include all manner of functions, from displaying road maps to an infrared image of the road ahead.

-Porsche’s Panamera sports sedan for 2017 shares not a single panel with the outgoing model, yet it is immediately recognizable.
+Porsche’s Panamera sports sedan for 2018 shares not a single panel with the original car, yet it is immediately recognizable.
 The hood and front fascia are squared up a bit, with stronger character lines to make the Panamera a bit more menacing.
 The familiar curved hatchback rear end is still in place, but the rear fenders are wider, as is the car itself.
-The 2017 Panamera is only about an inch longer than the 2016 car, but it looks bigger and more substantial.
+The 2018 Panamera is only about an inch longer than the first-gen car, but it looks bigger and more substantial.
 Familiar features like the LED headlights are here, as are new toys such as the 4-position adaptive rear spoiler.

 4D CHASSIS CONTROL

-By monitoring the driving situation in all three spatial dimensions, Porsche’s 4D Chassis Control System is able to synchronize the many electronic suspension and chassis systems to deliver the optimal blend of ride comfort and performance.
+Porsche’s 4D Chassis Control monitors the car’s driving dynamics in all three spatial dimensions, allowing the Panamera’s computer brain to synchronize the car’s suspension and chassis systems for the optimal mix of handling and ride comfort.

 Under the Hood